 2. Installing the CookieScript as a Custom HTML Tag

 In your GTM Workspace create a new tag by clicking New tag > Custom HTML Tag.
 In the HTML field, insert CookieScript code copied from your item.
-Code should look similar to the one below:
+The code should look similar to the one below:

-Your final tag configuration window should look like this. (unique number of .js file have been changed ):
+Your final tag configuration window should look like this.
+(A unique number of .js files have been changed ):

 In the end, click "Publish" to apply your changes to your website.